Skip to Content

 In a Nutshell

-Founded in 2008, Live Oak Bank is a digitally focused, FDIC-insured bank serving customers nationwide.
+Founded in 2008, Live Oak Bank (Member FDIC) is a digitally focused bank serving customers nationwide.
 Its current business checking lineup includes Business Essential, Business Plus, and Business Plus Analysis.
-The main draw is digital-first business banking with unlimited transactions, mobile deposit, bill pay, QuickBooks integration, waivable monthly fees on two tiers, and access to 55,000+ Allpoint ATMs.
+The main draw is digital-first business banking with unlimited number of transactions, mobile deposit, bill pay, QuickBooks integration, monthly waivable fees* on three tiers, and access to 55,000+ Allpoint ATMs*.

 Live Oak Business Checking Pros & Cons